 Therefore, Y is true.

-My 5th grade teacher once told me that girls will go crazy for boys if they learn how to dance.
+My 5th-grade teacher once told me that girls would go crazy for boys if they learn how to dance.
 Therefore, if you want to make the ladies go crazy for you, learn to dance.

-The Pope told me that priests can turn bread and wine into Jesus’ body and blood.
+The Pope told me that priests could turn bread and wine into Jesus’ body and blood.
 The Pope is not a liar.
 Therefore, priests really can do this.

 Explanation: The Pope may believe what he says, and perhaps the Pope is not a liar, but the Pope is not an authority on the fact that the bread and wine are actually transformed into Jesus’ body and blood.
 After all, how much flesh and blood does this guy Jesus actually have to give?